Skip to article frontmatterSkip to article content

 PostgreSQLResource ManagerResources, resource history, templates

-Note: Redis data is ephemeral (workflow queue state).
-It does not require backup; the workcell recovers from MongoDB on restart.
+Note: Valkey data is ephemeral (workflow queue state).
+It does not require backup; the workcell recovers from the document database on restart.

 Backup Tools